Updated: 7 days ago

 If you found mold in your closet, there’s a good chance harmful mold spores have spread to other parts of your home.
 Here’s where you should stop any DIY ideas and call a professional mold remediation company.

 To completely clean mold from your closet and your entire home, you need My Pure Environment.
-We serve the entire Boston metro area.
+We serve the entire San Francisco Bay area.
 Learn more about our mold remediation methods today and schedule your appointment when you’re ready to get back to a safe, healthy place.